Emergence of Cascading Flat Bands in Breathing Superlattices

-Physically, CM can be viewed as TB in the reciprocal lattice as illustrate in Fig. \ref{fig:origin}(a).
-To gain quantitative insights into the underlying physics of flat bands, we simplify the CM Hamiltonian by only considering the scattering between nearest-neighbor subbands with $s=1$.
-Then, Eq. (\ref{eq:BM-hami}) can be recast into the iterated matrix form:
+\textit{Microscopic mechanism.—}To gain quantitative insights into the underlying physics, we simplify the CM Hamiltonian by only considering the scattering between nearest-neighbor subbands [Fig. \ref{fig:origin}(a)].
+For $s=1$, Eq. (\ref{eq:BM-hami}) can be recast into the iterated matrix form: